rachmorse/fMRI-analysis/README.md

         - `visualize_data`: Visualizes the timeseries data for the ROIs for a given subject.
 To enable this feature, uncomment the relevant code in `extract_subjects_timeseries.py`.

 5. **`extract_subjects_timeseries.py`**
-    - **Purpose:** Runs the timeseries extraction process for multiple subjects using the functions from `extract_timeseries.py` and using the DK atlas masks created in `select_specific_rois.py`.
+    - **Purpose:** Runs the timeseries extraction process for multiple subjects using the functions from `extract_timeseries.py` and the DK atlas masks created in `select_specific_rois.py`.
     - **Functions:**
         - `process_subject_extract`: Processes a single subject by extracting timeseries data using the atlas mask, saving the timeseries to a file, and optionally visualizing the data if the corresponding code is uncommented.
         - `main`: Main function to initialize the extractor and process all subjects either sequentially or in parallel.